Atlanta food and drink events for September 2024

 Cobb Foodie Week

 Spend a week exploring Cobb County’s restaurants with Cobb Foodie Week Meal Deals.
-Diners can redeem digital coupons for discounts, giveaways and prix fixe menus at participating restaurants like 1738 Restaurant & Bar, Silla del Toro, Sushiology and Round Trip Brewing Company.
+Diners can redeem digital coupons for discounts, giveaways and fixed price menus at participating restaurants like 1738 Restaurant & Bar, Silla del Toro, Sushiology and Round Trip Brewing Company.

 Atlanta Food and Wine Festival